-66. Welcomes the progress made by many Member States in working towards implementing the Code of Conduct on the Safety and Security of Radioactive Sources and the supplementary Guidance on the Import and Export of Radioactive Sources, and encourages other States to do the same to ensure the sustainability of the control of radioactive sources;

-67. Takes note of the report of the Chairman of the Open-ended Meeting of Technical and Legal Experts for Sharing of Information as to States' Implementation of the Code of Conduct on the Safety and Security of Radioactive Sources and its supplementary Guidance on the Import and Export of Radioactive Sources held in Vienna in June 2007, calls for its publication in the official languages of the Agency, notes the conclusions of the meeting, particularly those relating to sustainability of implementation of the Code and the value of regional meetings and regional partnerships, requests the Secretariat to take these conclusions into account in developing its future programmes in this area, and encourages the Secretariat to consider holding similar meetings in the future, perhaps on a triennial basis, subject to needs and availability of funds;

-68. Welcomes the progress made by Member States in strengthening, as necessary, their regulatory infrastructures to ensure the sustainability of the control of radioactive sources, and requests the Secretariat to continue providing support for the efforts of Member States to strengthen those infrastructures, subject to the availability of resources;

-69. Welcomes the publication of ISO Standard #21482: Ionizing-Radiation Warning - Supplementary Symbol to supplement the existing trefoil sign for ionizing radiation as a result of a multi-year effort of the Secretariat within the Agency's Revised Action Plan for the Safety and Security of Radiation Sources (Attachment to GOV/2001/29-GC(45)/12), encourages the Secretariat to assist Member States, subject to availability of funds, in the appropriate implementation of the new symbol, and commends the successful cooperation between the Agency and ISO on this subject.
+- 66. Welcomes the progress made by many Member States in working towards implementing the Code of Conduct on the Safety and Security of Radioactive Sources and the supplementary Guidance on the Import and Export of Radioactive Sources, and encourages other States to do the same to ensure the sustainability of the control of radioactive sources; - 67.
+Takes note of the report of the Chairman of the Open-ended Meeting of Technical and Legal Experts for Sharing of Information as to States' Implementation of the Code of Conduct on the Safety and Security of Radioactive Sources and its supplementary Guidance on the Import and Export of Radioactive Sources held in Vienna in June 2007, calls for it to be made available in the official languages of the Agency, notes the conclusions of the meeting, particularly those relating to sustainability of implementation of the Code and the value of regional meetings and regional partnerships, requests the Secretariat to take these conclusions into account in developing its future programmes in this area, and encourages the Secretariat to consider holding similar meetings in the future, perhaps on a triennial basis, subject to needs and availability of funds; - 68.
+Welcomes the progress made by Member States in strengthening, as necessary, their regulatory infrastructures to ensure the sustainability of the control of radioactive sources, and requests the Secretariat to continue providing support for the efforts of Member States to strengthen those infrastructures, subject to the availability of resources; - 69.
+Welcomes the publication of ISO Standard #21482: Ionizing-Radiation Warning Supplementary Symbol to supplement the existing trefoil sign for ionizing radiation as a result of a multi-year effort of the Secretariat within the Agency's Revised Action Plan for the Safety and Security of Radiation Sources (Attachment to GOV/2001/29-GC(45)/12), encourages the Secretariat to assist Member States, subject to availability of funds, in the appropriate implementation of the new symbol, and commends the successful cooperation between the Agency and ISO on this subject; and - 70.
+Notes that Spain will during 2008 host an international conference on the radiation monitoring of scrap metal.